Hydrino/Doodly/README.md

 <h3>Can a neural network identify what you just doodled?</h3>

-Input is a 28x28 greyscale image of a doodle which is either an alarm clock or an apple.
+Draw any doodle from a hat, tree, an apple or an alarm clock.
 The neural network would identify which one of them did you draw.

 <h3>Architecture</h3>